How Stripe Dunning Intelligence Automates Intent Scoring

 Tier: Code + 3-way Route

+This is the final deliverable — what lands in your inbox or dashboard.
 Routes based on CRS composite score.
 Urgent (CRS ≥ 7): sends dunning email via Gmail AND posts Slack alert with account context for immediate human follow-up.
 Standard (CRS 4–6): sends dunning email via Gmail.
 Gentle (CRS < 4): sends soft reminder email via Gmail.
 All paths log delivery status and CRS metadata.

 The entire pipeline executes without manual intervention.
-From trigger to output, every decision point is deterministic: if a condition is met, the next agent fires; if not, the record is handled according to a documented fallback path.
-There are no silent failures.
-Every execution produces a traceable audit trail that you can review, export, or feed into your own reporting tools.
+From trigger to output, every decision point follows a documented path.
+Every execution produces a traceable audit trail.

-This architecture follows the ForgeWorkflows principle of tested, measured, documented automation.
-Every node in the pipeline has been validated during ITP (Inspection and Test Plan) testing, and the error handling matrix in the bundle documents the recovery path for each failure mode.
+All nodes have been validated during Independent Test Protocol (ITP) testing on n8n v2.7.5.
+The error handling matrix in the bundle documents the recovery path for each failure mode.

 Cost Breakdown